CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 ## Packaging Strategies

 Our packaging strategy has remained the same since phase 1: we are packaging by layer.
-However, to ensure clarity, we separated the Frameworks and Drivers layer into two packages: Client.UI and DataBase.
+However, to ensure clarity, we separated the Frameworks and Drivers layer into two packages: UI and DataBase.
 As before, our program isn't separated into clear features, and most classes are used in multiple parts of the program.
 We have too many 'inside' classes to use the inside/outside packaging strategy, and none of us could think of a logical division into components.
 It turned out our layers were relatively balanced in phase 2, reinforcing that packaging by layer was the right choice.

 ## Design Patterns